agrski/agrski.github.io/docs/_drafts/scv2-hodometer.md

 When you consider these things, it should be clear that the metrics for Core v2 will want to be correspondingly more granular and domain-focused.

 While Spartakus didn't provide ideal metrics even for Core v1, it did make a number of sensible design decisions to use as a basis for implementing usage metrics in Core v2.
-Specifically, these were:
-* Non-integral component.
-* Explicitly no collection of PII.
-* Anonymity via randomised, non-persistent identifiers.
-* Push-based reporting of metrics.
-* Low periodicity reporting of metrics.
-* Flexibility to configure metrics receivers.
+Let's dip into each of these topics in turn.

+### Optionality

-Being an optional part of the system means Hodometer can safely and easily be enabled or disabled without any impact.
+Being a non-integral part of the system means Hodometer can safely and easily be enabled or disabled without any impact.
 It is only reliant on (some of) the APIs exposed by the scheduler and some minimal information from k8s about the server version.

+### Sensitive information

 Not collecting any PII or otherwise potentially sensitive information avoids having to deal with things like the UK's GDPR regulations.
 That's convenient from a business perspective, but it's also about building trust with end users that Hodometer isn't trying to spy on them.